Krisu2607/Krisu2607/README.md

 - 👋 Hi, I’m @Krisu2607
-- 👀 I’m interested in creating apps for mobiled
+- 👀 I’m interested in creating apps for mobiles
 - 🌱 I’m currently learning java language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - gercuss@o2.pl